 — Dostoyevsky Wannabe: Cities: Boston (print Spring 2020)

-In March 2020, my first book will be released.
+On March 12 2020, my first book was released.
 It’s called SCREAM into my MOUTH as a WATERFALL, and it’s a collection of both published and unpublished poems and prose pieces.
 It will also include visual art from Mathew Yates and Stuart Buck.
 The work focuses on personas lingering in the darker universes of existence.
-It will be released through Rhythm and Bones Press, and I am over the moon excited to share it with you.
+It’s released through Rhythm and Bones Press, and I am over the moon excited to share it with you.

-Follow this link for a synopsis, advanced praise, and to pre-order!
+Follow this link for a synopsis, advanced praise, and to order!

 I started playing the guitar and bass when I was a senior in High School.
 My friend Simon wanted to play “Wherever I May Roam” for the talent show, and he needed a bassist.
 I was more than happy to give it a go.
 Metallica was my life in 1992.
 So we played the talent show, made students faint from our sheer electricity, and we practiced every day after until the end of the school year.